 Hi there!

-Affiliation: I am currently developing a new project that will examine upcoming AI infrastructures along India’s coastline between 2026-30 - if your organization or department is interested in hosting me as an affiliate researcher, please get in touch (b.isha.ravi at gmail.com).
+Affiliation: I am currently developing a new project that will examine upcoming AI infrastructures along India’s coastline between 2026-30 - if your organization or department can host me as an affiliate researcher, please write to me at b.isha.ravi at gmail.com.

 Consulting: I am available for consulting with civil society, government, and industry groups at the intersection of gender, technology, and work.
 This can take several forms, such as conducting landscape reviews of key topics, developing resources and workshops, and guiding messaging strategies.